JorgeFa-git/JorgeFa-git/README.md

 ## Hi, I'm Jorge Antônio Friedrich and welcome to my GitHub profile!
 <div>
   <p>
-    Here you can see all my personal projects, the finished ones, that ones that i gave up, and the ones that i'm still working on, you can see in the description of  them which one is which.
+    Here you can see all my personal projects, it varies from game development to arduino stuff.
 I'm currently working as a Fullstack developer using Angular 13 and Spring boot, i am also studying mechatronics engeneering.
   </p>
 </div>